chienhsiang-hung/blog/content/posts/2023/What's a PM/index.md

 |                     Why&What                    |
 | ----------------------------------------------- |
 | Define the requirements and Research the market |

-> For example.
-There is an idea to build a talent/service matching website (for plumbers etc.).
 ### Why&What - Research and Planning
 1. Try to identify the problems and set a set of features to achieve the goal and answer the question "why are we working on this?".
 2. Define Success.
 What the world would look like if the team gets successful?
 Objectives and Key Results (OKRs).

+> For example.
+There is an idea to build a talent/service matching website (for plumbers etc.).

+Pain Points:
+- Provider: It is expensive to find customers through PRO360 (100ish NTD a time).
+- User:
+  1. No way to browse.
+(Can't initiate the purchases.)
+  2. Hard to find the services nearby.
-#### Competitor Analysis
+#### Role Model and Competitor Analysis
 <table>
   <thead>
     <tr>